-Surgery is the only option for individuals who have severe symptoms of urethral narrowing.
-Surgery may be recommended to patients if they have the following symptoms:
+Surgery is the only option for symptoms of urethral narrowing.

 Different types of surgical procedures are performed for treating urethral strictures.
 Some of the common procedures include:

 Urethral dilation is a common technique used for the treatment of urethral strictures.
-This procedure is generally done under local or general anesthesia.
+This procedure is generally done under local or general anaesthesia.
 In this process, thin rods of varying diameters are gently inserted into the urethra through the tip of the penis so as to open up or widen the urethral narrowing without causing damage to the urethra.
 This procedure usually has to be repeated from time to time, as strictures have the chance of recurring.
-Sometimes, patients are given the necessary instructions and dilation equipments to perform the urethral dilation at home as required.

 Endoscopic optical Urethrotomy

-Urethrostomy refers to an endoscopic procedure that is generally performed under general anesthesia.
+Urethrotomy refers to an endoscopic procedure that is generally performed under general anaesthesia.
 An endoscope is inserted into the urethra to clearly view the stricture.
 Then, a small knife is passed through the endoscope in order to sever the stricture lengthwise to facilitate the smooth flow of urine.
 A urinary catheter is inserted and kept in position for some days while the incision is healing.

 Open reconstruction involves various techniques for the correction of urethral strictures.
 If the stricture segment is short, it can be excise and the normal-looking both upper and lower ends of the urethra can be joined together.
 This is called Excision urethroplasty.